sourcegraph/about/blogposts/sourcegraph-circleci-2.0-migration.md

 ## Find answers in code with Sourcegraph

-Sourcegraph helps you find answers in code company wide, supporting 10,000+ repositories and thousands of developers.
+Sourcegraph helps you find answers in code, supporting 10,000+ repositories and thousands of developers.

-Although upgrading CircleCI config files was used in this example, the same process could apply to other use cases such as tracking the removal redundant of a Node.js package.
+Although this example was specific to CircleCI config files, the concepts apply equally well for many other similar use cases, such as tracking the removal of a deprecated Node.js package.

 <style>
   .blog-post__body img { border: none; }